The Borel Ramsey properties for countable Borel equivalence relations

-Now suppose that $c$ is of dimension $n>1$ and for every standard Borel space $X'$, for every aperiodic, countable Borel equivalence relation $E'$ on $X'$, and for every Borel $E'$-coloring $c'$ of dimension $n-1$ over $X'$, there is a Borel $E'$-monochromatic, infinite complete section for $c'$.
+Now suppose that $c$ is of dimension $n>1$ and for every standard Borel space $X'$, for every smooth, aperiodic, countable Borel equivalence relation $E'$ on $X'$, and for every Borel $E'$-coloring $c'$ of dimension $n-1$ over $X'$, there is a Borel $E'$-monochromatic, infinite complete section for $c'$.
 Let $X_0=X$ and $Y_0=Y$.
-Let $c_0$ be the Borel $E$-coloring of dimension $n-1$ over $X\setminus Y$ by $k$ many colors defined by Let $X_1\subseteq X\setminus Y$ be a Borel $E$-monochromatic, infinite complete section for $c_0$.
+Let $c_0$ be the Borel $E$-coloring of dimension $n-1$ over $X\setminus Y$ by $k$ many colors defined by Since $Y$ is a transversal and $E$ is aperiodic, $E$ is still aperiodic on $X\setminus Y$.
+Let $X_1\subseteq X\setminus Y$ be a Borel $E$-monochromatic, infinite complete section for $c_0$.
 Let

 and